FinnArundel/codewordsRMIT/week_09/README.md

 ## End of day / Issues
 At the end of the day I had the [sketch below](https://finnarundel.github.io/codewordsRMIT/week_09/week_09_end_sketch/).
 One problem I've encountered with this version is that the line () function stop the frameCount.
 I've played around a bit by puting this function in the class itself, however this doesn't solve the problem.
 I need frameCount in the future when I add animation, buttons and sliders for interactivity.

-Goals for the following week is to accept to fix this problem and start to bring this sketch into a 3D enviroment in WEBGL, as well as randomising the positions of the words more naturally with perlin noise.
+Goals for the following week is to attempt to fix this problem and start to bring this sketch into a 3D enviroment in WEBGL, as well as randomising the positions of the words more naturally with perlin noise.

 <img src="week_09_end.gif">